SESYNC-ci/advanced-git-lesson/docs/_slides/branch.md

 Branch my-new-branch set up to track remote branch my-new-branch from origin.
 ~~~

+Now that the local branch is set up to track the remote branch with the same name,
-Future pushes can be done using only `git push`.
+future pushes can be done using only `git push`.

 ===